-With more than 37,000 lives lost on our roads in 2016, the magnitude of this public health epidemic is clear.
+With more than 37,000 people killed on our roads in 2017, the magnitude of this public health epidemic is clear.
 While the Roadmap of State Highway Safety Laws focuses on state laws as countermeasures to curb this needless death and injury toll, Advocates takes a comprehensive approach to ensure the safety of all road users.

 Advocates has always enthusiastically championed the use of safety technology, and for good reason.
-NHTSA estimates that since 1960 more than 600,000 lives have been saved by motor vehicle safety technologies.
+NHTSA estimates that since 1960 over 600,000 lives have been saved by vehicle safety technologies.

 In the long term, autonomous vehicles (AVs) have the potential to be the catalyst for meaningful and lasting reductions in fatalities and injuries.

-However, in the near term, there are effective and proven solutions that could be implemented to save lives now.
+However, in the near term, effective and proven solutions could be implemented to save lives now.